Antiz96/Linux-Desktop/Arch-Linux/Base_installation_with_disk_encryption_UKI_and_Secure_Boot.md

-# Arch Linux base installation with disk encryption
+# Arch Linux base installation with Disk Encryption, Unified Kernel Image (UKI) and Secure Boot

-This is my personal routine to install Arch Linux with full disk encryption.
+This is my personal routine to install Arch Linux with Disk Encryption, Unified Kernel Image (UKI) and Secure Boot.
-Before encrypting your disk, be aware of the consequences: <https://www.makeuseof.com/tag/4-reasons-encrypt-linux-partitions/>

 ## Pre-configuration